 See the FIVE KEY STEPS here to “Get Growing“

-System #2: Starter Set with LED Light for One Grow Tray
+System #3: Advanced Rack Set with larger LED Light for Three Grow Trays

 Timer (Optional) – The key is to typically provide microgreens with 12 hours of light and 12 hours of dark, so that the plants can rest.
-You can certainly switch or unplug the light manually, and the timer is just a tool to take the “task” off of your list.
+You can certainly switch or unplug the light manually, and the timer is just a tool to take the “task” off of your list.: About $15

 Seeds: About $1 / Tray

 Containers (to store the microgreens in the fridge): About $0.25 / container